jjcxdev/karaoke/README.md

 ## Description

 Shareaoke is an interactive web application designed to elevate your karaoke experience.
 It empowers users to curate their own karaoke playlist by searching and adding videos.
-The unique feature of Share-aoke is its ability to cast the custom playlist to a TV, syncing it with a Bluetooth microphone.
+The unique feature of Shareaoke is its ability to cast the custom playlist to a TV, syncing it with a Bluetooth microphone.
 This seamless integration provides endless hours of fun-filled karaoke entertainment.

 ## Installation